Last updated 3 July 2025

 - dust-related injuries (asbestos, coal, silica)

-- tobacco-related or smoking-related injuries (s 5 Civil Liability Act).
+- tobacco-related or smoking-related injuries.

-Other than for employers, who are insured with the Commonwealth workers’ compensation system, the Workers’ Compensation Rehabilitation Act 2003 (Qld) applies to all work-related injuries that occurred after 1 July 2003.
+Other than for employers, who are insured with the Commonwealth workers’ compensation scheme, the Workers’ Compensation and Rehabilitation Act 2003 (Qld) applies to all work-related injuries that occurred after 1 July 2003.
 It includes similar provisions to the Civil Liability Act regarding the requirements for an action in negligence and possible defences.